 - There’s a famous story that Tom Mboya airlifts did Kenya great.
 But what is less talked about is the airlifts done by Jaramogi Oginga Odinga.
 Kenyan students went to Russia, Canada, USA and Germany.

-His straight-shooting is what made him hated by the powers that be.
+His straight shooting manner, is what made him hated by the powers that be.

 Not Yet Uhuru still rings true today.